 Entrance fees are €15/€7.50 Adults/Students & Pensioners and free for children aged 12 and under.

 A huge historical monument is the former home of the Knights of Malta and it is as grandiose as the name suggests.
-Now partially used to house the President of Malta, with the rest being used a museum.
+Now partially used to house the President of Malta, the rest is used as a museum.
 Here you’ll find impressive murals that have captured 1565’s epic showdown in its entirety.
 There are also paintings of Valletta’s forefather: Grandmaster Jean De Vallette.
 And for history buffs the Palace Armoury housing the knights actual weapons used in 1565.

 Malta is famous for the Great Siege in 1565 and this is where most of that historical battle would have taken place.
-Today Grand harbour is one of the largest marinas in the world and is surrounded by fortifications, bastions and defensive towers.
+Today, the Grand harbour is one of the largest marinas in the world and is surrounded by fortifications, bastions and defensive towers.
 You can see Valletta’s neighbouring villages from here such as Kalkara and Paolo.
 And out just in front you can see Birgu, Bormla and Senglea – collectively known as The Three Cities.

 National Museum of Archaeology